neo4j-product-examples/graphrag-contract-review/README.md

 We will use Microsoft Semantic Kernel, a framework that allows developers to integrate LLM function calling with existing APIs and data retrieval functions

 The framework uses a concept called ```Plugins``` to represent specific functionality that the kernel can perform.
-In our case, all of our data retrieval functions defined in the "ContractPlugin" can be used by the LLM to answer the question
+In our case, all of our data retrieval functions defined in the "ContractPlugin" can be used by the LLM to answer questions about contracts in the Neo4J database

 The framework uses the concept of ```Memory``` to keep all interactions between user and agent, as well as functions executed and data retrieved

 An extremely simple Terminal-based agent can be implemented with a few lines of code.

-Set your OpenAI Key
+First, Set your OpenAI Key

 ```
 export OPENAI_API_KEY=sk-....